darshanags/remove-unwantedjs-webpack-plugin/README.md

 # remove-unwantedjs-webpack-plugin
-A [Webpack](https://webpack.js.org/) plugin that automatically removes .js files created as a by-product when the entry is a sass/scss file.
+A [Webpack 4](https://webpack.js.org/) plugin that automatically removes .js files created as a by-product when the entry is a sass/scss file.

+*Note that this has only been tested with Webpack 4.*

 ## Installation
 ```shell